Understanding Therapy Names

 Acceptance and Commitment Therapy (ACT)

-Exposure and Response Prevention (ERP)
+Exposure Response Prevention (ERP)

-Exposure and response prevention (ERP) is the gold standard treatment for OCD and is highly effective for anxiety disorders.
+Exposure response prevention (ERP) is the gold standard treatment for OCD and is highly effective for anxiety disorders.
 ERP involves gradually exposing individuals to feared situations or thoughts while preventing the compulsive behaviors that typically follow.
 By consistently facing their fears without engaging in avoidance or rituals, individuals learn that anxiety diminishes over time.
 This process, known as habituation, helps rewire the brain’s response to fear, ultimately reducing the power of anxiety-driven thoughts.

 Mindfulness-Based Therapy